 The Leadership Studies minor core courses and their objectives, in aggregate, establish and provide artifacts for the program outcomes as noted above and as described in the Curriculum Map appended to this document.
 A core curriculum of four sequential leadership studies courses (12 credits) is supplemented by a required course in public speaking (typically COMR 103) and an elective course (or courses) chosen by each student, for a (minimum) total of 18 credits.
 Because we can only assess the value of the four leadership studies courses (PLP160, PLP 260, PLP 360, PLP 460 or PLP 489), faculty members continue to review recommended electives for Leadership Studies minors.
 Based on course by course objectives and assignments, students have numerous opportunities to optimize their learning.
-Further, CHL faculty and staff anticipate several common core requirements to be added in the second full year of CHL development (2020-2021).

-Assessment Methods
+Programmatic Assessment Methods